 For the past couple of years I’ve been using pumpkins to decorate my home during the autumn BUT I haven’t actually carved a pumpkin for ages.
 I made glitter pumpkins last year (with pumpkins I actually grew in the garden – smug!) and a lovely autumnal display on my sideboard the year before.
 But this year, my love of pumpkin carving was reignited when my brother challenged me to a pumpkin carving competition.
 The whole family joined in with the competition, with each of us carving a different design on our pumpkins.
+In fact, we got a little carried away with looking up haunted places, spooky stories and scary designs online eek!
 It’s amazing just how many different ideas everyone came up with, using large pumpkins, mini squashes, stacks of pumpkins and even carrots!
 I have photographed all the designs and shared them below to provide a little extra inspiration if you’re carving a pumpkin for Halloween today.

 My design was (perhaps unsurprisingly) the cat silhouette.
 I’m sure you could have guessed that without me telling you!
 My husband’s design was the angry pumpkin eating a mini pumpkin, with spiky nose and carrot arms.
 We’ve made a similar pumpkin design in previous years, so check out my step-by-step pumpkin carving blog post if you want to recreate this scary squash for yourself.
 And if you were wondering which pumpkin actually won our carving competition, it was the Barbie-eating pumpkin monster!
 I’m delighted to say that my cat pumpkin came second, woo!
 And if you’re looking for quick and easy decorations for Halloween, here’s my flying paper bats DIY video.
 Hope you all enjoy your Halloween and I’d love to see photos of your own pumpkin carvings so please tag me in your Instagram photos @Cassiefairy or tweet me a pic @Cassiefairy.